jsdir/idock/README.md

 Supported operating systems and compilers
 -----------------------------------------

-* Arch Linux x86_64 and CLANG 3.4
+* Arch Linux x86_64 and clang 3.5.1
+* Mac OS X x86_64 and clang 3.5.0
 * Windows 7 SP1 x64 and Visual Studio 2013

 Compilation
 -----------

 idock depends on [Boost C++ Libraries].
-Boost 1.55.0 is tested.
-The Boost libraries required by idock are `System`, `Filesystem` and `Program Options`.
+Boost 1.57.0 is tested.
+The Boost libraries required by idock are `System`, `Filesystem`, `Program Options` and `Thread`.

 ### Compilation on Linux

-The Makefile uses CLANG as the default compiler.
+The Makefile uses clang as the default compiler.
 To compile, simply run

     make